It Chapter Two Review: Terrifying and touching - a masterful sequel

 There is good reason Stephen King’s story of It has endured for decades.
-Amongst his best work, the famed horror author has always been at strongest when his sketching elegant parallels between fight and flight.
+Amongst his best work, the famed horror author has always been strongest when he’s sketching elegant parallels between fight and flight.
 Sure, that’s been done to death in modern cinema, and the dynamic between the two states has been mined by horror films forever.
 But no one does it quite like Stephen King.

 That unique voice may not have come across well in some of the most recent Stephen King adaptations (do not waste your time with Pet Sematary), but It Chapter Two isn’t just any film looking to channel the horror mastermind.
 It’s the follow up to the biggest horror blockbuster of all time, a pressure that must have been haunting director Andy Muschietti ever since the 2017 film absolutely shattered not just records, but expectations.